-- 1. This Group is for 2WD or 4WD vehicles with one or two crew and an NA engine capacity not exceeding 7000cc +1%. - 2.
-Each petrol engine equipped with forced induction shall be regarded in all circumstances to have an effective capacity equal to the product of its swept volume and a factor of 1.70 (Note: 3.56 litres turbo petrol = 6 litres +1%).
+- 1. This Group is for 2WD or 4WD vehicles with one or two crew and an NA engine capacity not exceeding 7000cc +1%. - Each petrol engine equipped with forced induction shall be regarded in all circumstances to have an effective capacity equal to the product of its swept volume and a factor of 1.70 (Note: 3.56 litres turbo petrol = 6 litres +1%).
+This class covers invited vehicles only.